-For detailed information about graduation visit: otago.ac.nz/study/graduation
+For detailed information about graduation visit: otago.ac.nz/study/graduation/

-While we endeavour to contact everyone who is eligible to apply to graduate, it is vital that you monitor the Opening and closing dates for applications section of the Graduation webpages.
-If you do not receive an invitation by the time that applications open, you should contact the Graduation Office immediately.
+While the Graduation Office endeavours to contact everyone who is eligible to apply to graduate, it is vital that you monitor the Opening and closing dates for applications section of the Graduation webpages.
+If you do not receive an invitation by the time applications to graduate open, you should contact the Graduation Office immediately.